-Of course, all of us have situations where we may feel obligated to give someone a gift, for example when we’re named the “Secret Santa” for someone in an office setting.
+Of course, we all have situations where we are obligated to give someone a gift, such as when we’re named the “Secret Santa” for a co-worker in our office.
 But thoughtfulness is still key.
-Otherwise, says professor Langer, you waste an opportunity because a perfunctory gift that lacks any joyful thought behind it establishes no real connection between you; it could even strain relations between you.
+Otherwise, Langer says, you waste an opportunity because a perfunctory gift that lacks any joyful thought behind it establishes no real connection between you two, and could even strain relations between you.

-“All ceremonies run the risk of being enacted mindlessly,” explains Langer.
+“All ceremonies run the risk of being enacted mindlessly,” Langer explains.
 “When we give gifts because we feel an obligation, it takes away from the giving enormously.
 We cheat ourselves when we do this, and we build up resentments.
 Instead, we have to keep in mind that giving is an act of kindness; it’s a chance for me to do something nice for you.”